recent posts

 4. Enable Database Logging

-5. Secure Connections
+5. Secure Connections with SSL/TLS

-# Example: Enabling SSL in PostgreSQL
+# Enabling SSL in PostgreSQL

 psql "host=hostname port=5432 dbname=mydb user=myuser sslmode=require"

-6. Regularly Apply Updates and Patches
+6. Regularly Apply Updates and Security Patches

 Common Pitfalls and How to Avoid Them